openhab/openhab-docs/installation/synology.md

 The administrator can also create a public shared folder if desired.

 Synology does not document which models will automatically create a public folder.
-Refer to the Synology knowlegde base article on [Shared Folder](https://www.Synology.com/en-us/knowledgebase/DSM/help/DSM/AdminCenter/file_share_desc) to learn more.
+Refer to the Synology knowlegde base article on [Shared Folder](https://www.synology.com/en-us/knowledgebase/DSM/help/DSM/AdminCenter/file_share_desc) to learn more.

 ## Logging

-The OpenHAB log files can be found here:
+The openHAB log files can be found here:
 `/volume1/@appstore/openHAB/userdata/logs/`.

 From Version openHAB-2.2.0.006 the SPK generates two log files located at `/var/log/`.

 The first log file `openHAB-install.log` will be generated during the installation.
-If you can't install the OpenHAB SPK, please have a look inside the file.
+If you can't install the openHAB SPK, please have a look inside the file.

 The second log `openHAB-start-stop.log` will be generated by starting and stopping openHAB inside the Package Manager.